Grown in Scotland, naturally

 To get in touch call 01560 486770 or mobile 07973 257 190

-Looking for a natural wedding look, or want to use organically grown blooms?
+Looking for natural Scottish wedding flowers or want to use organic grown blooms?
 Come to Mayfield Flowers for a beautiful selection of flowers that will make your special day.
 I provide a full wedding floristry service as well as DIY buckets of flowers.
 You may also be interested in our DIY wedding workshop.

 & loose flowers